UrbanProfessional/-DEPRECATED-PocketCasino/README.md

-PROJECT WILL BE MOVED TO UNDER NEW REPO (urbanprofessional.net)
+PROJECT WILL BE MOVED UNDER NEW REPO (urbanprofessional.net)